FAMILY PORTRAIT #2 : KAMPUNG LODAN, TONGKOL

 National Gallery of Indonesia, Jakarta, 2017

-Lodan, Kerapu, and Tongkol is the areas that include on the eviction plan.
-They are fighting their rights since the plan by Ahok until now with the new governor.
-I visited this area in 2015, since then i visited them every time I visited Jakarta.
-I became friend with the peoples there until in 2017 I got the invitation from a curator that concerning in the participatory art project in Indonesia.
-For this exhibition I decided to do the Family Portrait part two in Lodan, Kerapu, and Tongkol.
-The concept is the same with the first Family Potrait but in the different city.
-I decided to do a short residency for three weeks by moving in to the area and spent time there to get to know the peoples more.
-I set up my studio at the second floor of a Mosque and spent a lot time with the imam to talk about the area.
-I did the photo shoot and then I exhibit the photos at the walls.
+Lodan, Kerapu, and Tongkol were among the areas included in the eviction plan.
+The residents of these areas have been fighting for their rights since the initial plan put forth by Ahok, continuing their struggle under the new governor.
+I first visited this area in 2015 and have returned on subsequent trips to Jakarta.
+Over time, I formed friendships with the people there.
+In 2017, I received an invitation from a curator involved in participatory art projects in Indonesia, and I decided to conduct the second part of the Family Portrait project in Lodan, Kerapu, and Tongkol.
+The concept remained the same as the first Family Portrait project, but this time it was conducted in a different city.
+I embarked on a short residency for three weeks, immersing myself in the area and getting to know the residents better.
+I set up my studio on the second floor of a mosque and spent a significant amount of time conversing with the imam to gain insights about the area.
+I conducted the photo shoots and exhibited the photographs on the walls.

 During this project, I discovered intriguing aspects about the relationships between the people, the community, and their living spaces.
 Most families desired to have their family portraits taken in front of their houses.
 The reason behind this preference was the uncertainty of whether they would still own their homes the following day, given their status in the government's eviction plan.
 Living in Jakarta is undeniably challenging, and the residents exhibit a strong attachment to their territories.
 They are willing to go to great lengths to defend their territory, even forming coalitions across the three areas to fight against the eviction plan.
 Prior to the eviction plan, these three areas often experienced conflicts among themselves.
 People began moving to these areas in the 1970s, and now, three generations later, they still call these places home.